seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 *Enter SEMPRONIUS, and a Servant of TIMON 's*

 **SEMPRONIUS**
-Must he needs trouble me in't,–hum!–'bove all others?
+Must he needs trouble me in't,--hum!--'bove all others?
 He might have tried Lord Lucius or Lucullus;
 And now Ventidius is wealthy too,
 Whom he redeem'd from prison: all these
-Owe their estates unto him.
+Owe their estates unto him. /

 **Servant**
-My lord,
+/ My lord,
 They have all been touch'd and found base metal, for
-They have all denied him.
+They have all denied 'm. /

 **SEMPRONIUS**
-How! have they denied him?
+/ How! have they denied 'm?
 Has Ventidius and Lucullus denied him?
 And does he send to me?
 Three? hum!
 It shows but little love or judgment in him:
 Must I be his last refuge!
-His friends, like
+His friends, like physicians,
-physicians,
 Thrive, give him over: must I take the cure upon me?
 Has much disgraced me in't; I'm angry at him,
 That might have known my place: I see no sense for't,